 I have been asked a number of times over the years how needhelppayingbills.com was started as well as what my background is, but I have rarely if ever answered the inquires.
+Some of the blog entries have initiated even more questions, so republishing this as well as some other posts with questions.
+I will do that more from time to time.
 I just do not like talking about myself, and have only told a couple people this and have recently gotten burned.
 But with the start of a new phase of my life and tumultuous start to the year, I thought it may be a good time to express myself and answer this in writing.

 I am one of 6 siblings.
 I have 3 older brothers, 1 older sister and one younger sister.
 When I was a young kid (around 13 or so,) my father, who was an alcoholic, left the family.
 He walked out on all of his kids and my mom, and he never paid a cent in alimony to help raise us.